Baked Apples with Ginger Cranberry Butter

 - 5 tablespoons butter, softened Add to list

 - 3 tablespoons dried cranberries Add to list

 - 1 teaspoon fresh minced ginger Add to list

 - 3 tablespoons toasted chopped hazelnuts Add to list

 - 1/4 cup maple syrup Add to list

 - 1 teaspoon cinnamon blended with 2 tablespoons granulated sugar, for sprinkling Add to list

 Preheat oven to 350° F.

 Peel away 1/2 inch of the peel around the stem end of each apple.
-Using a melon baller or spoon, scoop the core out of the apples.
-Rub the exposed surfaces with lemon juice.
+Using a melon baller or small, sturdy spoon, scoop out the core.
+Rub exposed surfaces with lemon juice.

-In a bowl, combine the butter, cranberries, ginger, hazelnuts, and maple syrup.
+In a bowl, combine butter, cranberries, ginger, hazelnuts and maple syrup.
 Squeeze in any remaining lemon juice.
 With your hands or a spoon, smunch all of the ingredients together.
 (Yes, smunch is a culinary term!)

-Fill the apples with the mixture.
+Fill apples with the mixture.
 Sprinkle tops with cinnamon-sugar blend.
 Bake for 20 to 30 minutes or until apples are tender.